-Grant supports the site based program at Valentine Boys and Girls Club, which provides Chicagoland at-risk youth with quality, high impact one-on-one mentoring relationships.
+Grant supports the program at Valentine Boys and Girls Club, which provides Chicagoland at-risk youth with high-quality one-on-one mentoring relationships.

-Grant supports the Bottom Line Chicago program, which helps low income, first generation students graduate from college by providing comprehensive college support services from senior year of high school through college graduation.
+Grant supports the Chicago program, which helps low-income and first-generation students graduate from college by providing comprehensive college support services from senior year of high school through college graduation.

 Center for Companies that Care

-Grant supports the AIM High program, which provides academic support, college preparation, tutoring, internships and mentoring to students, ninth grade through college graduation.
+Grant supports the AIM High program, which provides academic support, college preparation, tutoring, internships and mentoring to students in ninth grade through college graduation.

 Center on Halsted

-Grant supports the Youth Mental Health program, which provides individual therapy, art therapy and group counseling to gay, lesbian, bisexual and transgender youth to help provide them with the tools needed to surmount the effects of the homelessness, poverty, homophobia and domestic violence they may face.
+Grant supports the Youth Mental Health program, which provides individual therapy, art therapy and group counseling to gay, lesbian, bisexual and transgender youth.
+The program focuses on surmounting the effects of the homelessness, poverty, homophobia and domestic violence they may face.